cocos/cocos-docs/en/2d-object/2d-render/index.md

 ![add-render-component](./add-render-component.png)

+> **Note**: only one rendering component can be added to each node, and repeated additions will result in error reporting.

-## 2D render component rules introduction
+## 2D rendering component rules introduction

 - [Rendering Order Rules](../../ui-system/components/engine/priority.md)
 - [UI Batching Rule Description](../../ui-system/components/engine/ui-batch.md)